-The correlation analysis also suggests that (1) and (3) may be correlated (r = 0.49).
-Finally, the correlation analysis suggests that (2) and (3) may be correlated (r = 0,42).
+analysis suggests that (2) and (3) may be correlated (r = 0.42).
 However, due to the small sample size, these two measures do not reach statistical significance.
 More data are needed to confirm these two results.

-4.2.
-Time-based estimation and annotation of movement
+6 Time-based estimation and annotation of movement

 At the local time-based level, we were willing to compare the manual annotations (of the movements of the head, hands and torso) with the automatic estimation of movements.
-Figure 1 shows how both types of annotations have been included under the Anvil tool (Kipp, 2004).
+Figure 1 shows how both types of annotations have been included under the Anvil tool [17].

-The current image processing module enables to provide an estimation of the movement between each frame for the whole image.
-It does not provide separate estimations of movement for the different body parts (e.g. image areas).
+The current image-processing module enables to provide an estimation of the movement between each frame for the whole image.
+It does not provide separate estimations of movement for the different body parts (e.g., image areas).
 Thus, we compared the union of the manual annotations of movements in the head, hands and torso modalities with the automatic estimation of movements for the whole frame.
-When the image processing module detected a movement, we decided that there would be an agreement with the manual annotations if a movement had been manually annotated in at least one of the three body parts.
+When the image-processing module detected a movement, we decided that there would be an agreement with the manual annotations if a movement had been manually annotated in at least one of the three body parts.

-The continuous values of motion estimation provided by the image processing module need to be thresholded in order to provide a Boolean automatic annotation of movements that can be compared with the manual annotations.
+The continuous values of motion estimation provided by the image-processing module need to be thresholded in order to provide a Boolean automatic annotation of movements that can be compared with the manual annotations.
 Setting different values to this threshold for automatic movement detection leads to different values of agreement between the manual annotations and the automatic detection of movement.
-The value of this amplitude threshold above which the image processing module decides that a movement has been detected should be the minimal value at which a movement should have been perceived and annotated.
-We evaluated the agreement between the union of the manual annotations of movements and the estimation of movement with several values of this amplitude threshold above which the image processing module decides that a movement is detected.
-The tested values for this threshold were between 0.1% and 40% of the maximal value of estimation of movement quantity.
-We use a 0,04 s. time interval for computing the agreement between manual and automatic annotations since it is the interval between 2 frames used by the automatic processing module.
+The value of this amplitude threshold above which the image-processing module decides that a movement has been detected should be the minimal value at which a movement should have been perceived and annotated.
+We evaluated the agreement between the union of the manual annotations of movements and the estimation of movement with several values of this amplitude threshold above which the image-processing module decides that a movement is detected.
+The tested values for this threshold were between 0.1 and 40% of the maximal value of estimation of movement quantity.
+We use a 0.04 s time interval for computing the agreement between manual and automatic annotations since it is the